ajpiter/PythonProTips/PythonBasics/Lists/README.md

 - **DataType:** lists can contain any type of value, or multiple value types
 - **Copying Lists:** Need to copy the values not the reference by using y = list(x)
 - **Indexing Lists:** List index begins with 0 [0, 1, 2, 3] or -1 from the end [-4, -3, -2, -1]
-- **Mainpulating Lists:** Adding values or Removing values from a list
+- **Mainpulating Lists:** Changing values, adding additional values or removing values from a list

 ### Resources
 **Code Academy Cheatsheet** https://www.codecademy.com/learn/learn-python-3/modules/learn-python3-lists/cheatsheet